 For water activity lovers, snorkeling, helmet diving, scuba diving, or discover scuba diving are the best experiences you can get!
 The best Cozumel snorkeling and diving sites are located along the west and southwest coast of the island, as the north and east are quite rough and windy.
 The island is part of Cozumel National Marine Park and the water is aquamarine blue and crystal clear, offering an abundance of sea life, which makes it perfect for all kinds of underwater activities.

 Snorkeling – You can snorkel from the beach, or in the open sea, depending on what makes you feel more comfortable.
 There are many snorkeling tours offered, but if you want to snorkel on your own – find a perfect beach, get snorkel gear, and snorkel from shore.
-Most of the beaches in Cozumel are public and free, but if the beach is maintained by a beach club, you might be required to pay an entrance fee or purchase drinks or snacks in order to freely access the beach.
+Most of the beaches in Cozumel are public and free, but if the beach is maintained by a beach club, you may be required to pay an entrance fee or purchase drinks or snacks in order to freely access the beach.
 The best offshore snorkel sites include:

 - Playa Palancar – a shallow reef that is part of Arrecifes de Cozumel Marine Park, home to beautiful tropical fish, turtles, rays, nurse sharks, and sea stars.

 - Chankanaab Park – The popular adventure park offers amazing snorkeling in shallow water perfect for beginners and kids.
-If you swim 300m/0.2 mi further from shore – you’ll come to the reef teeming with colorful tropical fish such as angelfish, snappers, morays, eels, sea urchins.
+If you swim 300m/0.2 mi further from shore – you’ll come to the reef teeming with colorful tropical fish such as angelfish, snappers, morays, eels, and sea urchins.